jpmccord/MPP-Filtering-R-Workflow-for-NTA/README.md

 config file contains variables detailing MPP input files, processing variables, and output settings.

 SampleInput_XXX.R scripts are intended to reformat known output formats into the format expected by the processing workflow.
-Expedcted columns are:
+Expecdted columns are:
 FeatureNumber
 ExpID
 IonMode